Rhinos’ Last Stand Team

 Mike has held a commercial pilot’s license and several aviation world records.

-Mike has recently been inducted as a Living Legend of Aviation.
+Mike has recently been inducted as a Living Legend of Aviation and received an Honorary Degree of Doctor of Technology from the University of Wolverhampton.

 Rhino Rescue Project Team